diegohaz/awesome-react-context/readme.md

 - [**react-zap**](https://github.com/troch/react-zap) - Zap props from one React component to another, using React new context API and your existing higher-order components.
 - [**react-providers**](https://github.com/xnimorz/react-providers) - A small library that creates a centralized place to store (like Redux store) your context components and HOC to use it.
 Automatically resolves dependencies between your context components.
 - [**react-context-global-state**](https://github.com/dai-shi/react-context-global-state) - A wrapper library around the Context API to define global state without explicitly using `class` components.
-- [**observed-bits**](https://github.com/philosaf/observed-bits) - A tiny library that helps to avoid unnecessary re-renders of all Consumers.
 - [**folio**](https://github.com/jalal246/folio) - A dynamic form manage form global state and CSS grid using context.
 - [**react-combine-reducer**](https://github.com/hlhr202/React-Combine-Provider) - Function that merge context providers in ease.
 Supports [**constate**](https://github.com/diegohaz/constate) and [**unstated-next**](https://github.com/jamiebuilds/unstated-next) in a simple way.